Migraines at Work: 5 Strategies to Stay Productive and Pain-Free

 Knowing When to Take a Step Back

-If the migraine is severe, I don’t hesitate to take the day off.
-I’ve been open with my boss about my migraines, and she’s understanding.
+If the migraine is severe, don’t hesitate to take the day off.
+Be open with your boss about your migraines, and prioritize your health.
 Sometimes, taking a half day and making up the hours later in the week is a better option than pushing through the pain.
-Remember, prioritizing your health is crucial.

 Having a migraine at work can be frustrating, but it’s essential to prioritize your well-being.
 By being prepared, finding ways to manage your symptoms, and knowing when to take a step back, you can survive even the toughest migraine days.
 So, don’t be afraid to take care of yourself, even if it means working in the dark or canceling meetings.
 Your health is worth it.